 PPI analysis often limited by interactome coverage, where interactome is a set of PPI that can occur inside a cell (Yu and Fotouhi 2006).
 The interactome coverage is a ratio between PPI that occurred inside the cell and interactome often stated in percentage (%).
 Human is predicted to have 650,000 PPI (Stumpf et al. 2008).
 However, Human Protein Reference Database (HPRD), accessed on December 2019, only has 41,327 PPI information which was only covering 6.3% interactome.
 To improve interactome coverage, experimental data can be combined with prediction data (Jansen et al. 2002; Liu et al. 2015).
-Meanwhile, for the predictions STRING use their own predictions.

 PPI network can be represented as a graph, which proteins as nodes and interactions as edges.
 As a network, the measure of centrality can be applied for finding the subnetwork, even the importance of a node in a network.
 So that data transformation can be done from a graph to an object with centrality measures as attributes.
 However, there were many centrality measures with different characteristics, which leading to debate among the researchers to determine which centrality measures are better (Raman et al. 2014).